akka/akka/akka-docs/src/main/paradox/stream/operators/Flow/fromSinkAndSourceCoupled.md

 ## Description

-See @ref[Flow.fromSinkAndSource](fromSinkAndSource.md) for docs on the general idea.
+See @ref[Flow.fromSinkAndSource](fromSinkAndSource.md) for docs on the general workings and examples.

 This operator only adds coupled termination to what `fromSinkAndSource` does: If the emitted `Flow` gets a cancellation, the `Source` is cancelled, however the Sink will also be completed.
 The table below illustrates the effects in detail: